MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 We rerun Build Insights from the main menu by choosing **Build** > **Run Build Insights on Selection** > **Rebuild**.
 We choose **Rebuild** instead of **Build** to measure the build time for the entire project and not for just the few files may be dirty right now.

-The build time goes from 25.181 seconds to 13.376 seconds and the `performPhysicsCalculations` function doesn't even show up any longer in the **Functions** view because it doesn't contribute enough to the build time to be counted.
+The build time goes from 25.181 seconds to 13.376 seconds and the `performPhysicsCalculations` function doesn't show up in the **Functions** view because it doesn't contribute enough to the build time to be counted.

 :::image type="complex" source="./media/functions-view-after-fix.png" alt-text="Screenshot of the 2D vector header file.":::
 In the Function Name column, performPhysicsCalculations() is highlighted and marked with a fire icon.:::